gerhynes/mysql-notes/README.md

 ### MySQL Warnings

 If you try to insert data that defies the data type or limits for a column, you'll get a warning.
-To see them use
+To see a list of them, use:

 ```SQL
 SHOW WARNINGS;